aandiron/aandiron.github.io/unpublished/I-want-to-be-your-daddy.md

 "Ha.
 Too bad I married a better man than you."

 "No, not like that.
 I'm not saying I regret that we never got together seriously.
-I'm just saying that just the idea of getting you pregnant... specifically you."
+I'm just saying that just the idea of getting you pregnant... specifically you... has always been appealing to me."

 "Why is that, you think?"

 "I don't know.
 It's hard to articulate.
 Maybe something about how you never took me seriously as a relationship prospect.
-But maybe something more physical and from deeper in the evolutionary brain than than.
-Something about seeing your flat belly, your curvy hips, your breasts... and wanting to do the ultimate kind of filling you up."
+But maybe something more physical and from deeper in the evolutionary brain than that.
+Something about seeing your flat belly, your curvy hips, your breasts... and wanting to execute the ultimate kind of filling you up."

 "But you just said you don't want kids."